-"Sexual Misconduct Response Coordinator" is Barron Helgoe, Assistant Director of Student Conduct and Integrity (titleixcoordinator@rossu.edu or 246.627.8026) for overseeing compliance with all aspects of this Policy and designated to receive and monitor resolution for all sexual misconduct reports.
+"Sexual Misconduct Response Coordinator" is Kelsey Bowen, Student Affairs Coordinator, titleixcoordinator@rossu.edu or 754.208.4774) for overseeing compliance with all aspects of this Policy and designated to receive and monitor resolution for all sexual misconduct reports.

 "Stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (A) fear for his or her safety or the safety of others; or (B) suffer substantial emotional distress.